LapTapk/rled/README.md

 On this stage rled must satisfy following requirements:
 - Mostly imperative pseudo code style
 - Display readable control flow (like `if` with indentation)
-- Placing X registers to a function args
 # Example
 BEAM code
 ```